raphipod/iriun-fedora/README.md

 other programs with rpm/dnf.
 If that happens, just uninstall iriunwebcam and reinstall it after the update/program.**

-Tested functional on Nobara 37 (Fedora 37).
+Tested functional on Fedora 37 and 38.

 Latest deb version of Iriun: 2.8